-White House faces grueling choices as major cuts hang over Biden economic package
+White House confronts grueling choices as it debates major cuts to Biden economic plan

 A bigger package also would increase the odds of uniting the fractious Democratic caucus, which holds razor-thin majorities in both the House and Senate.

 Economist Larry Summers, who served under presidents Bill Clinton and Barack Obama, pointed to Franklin Delano Roosevelt’s New Deal as an example of “getting a lot of things started” and hoping the effective ones persist.
+Summers also acknowledged the potential drawbacks of such an approach.

 “The lesson of successful democracy is you plant a lot of seeds, and some of them grow really well and some of them don’t,” Summers said.
 “The New Deal was a lot of different programs, too.”